NON-RESIDENT Income tax & FEMA

 FEMA (Foreign Exchange Management Act)

 FEMA in a simple way will decide where you have to invest in India if you are an NRI.
-There are regulations under the FEMA law for undertaking transactions with Non-residents i.e inbound or outbound investments, capital account or current account transaction etc. There are certain restrictions and approval procedure covered in the regulation which a Non-resident has to comply with at the time of undertaking any such transaction.
+There are regulations under the FEMA law for undertaking transactions with Non-residents i.e inbound or outbound investments, capital account or current account transactions, etc. There are certain restrictions and approval procedure covered in the regulation which a Non-resident has to comply with at the time of undertaking any such transaction.

 Income Tax Act